JIeCoRyI3/JIeCoRyI3/README.md

 <br>

 - 🏫 MSCS (Master of Computer Science)
-- 💻 Mote, than 6+ years of expirience
+- 💻 More, than 6+ years of experience

 ## 🚀 Technologies: